 Perhaps you want to grow bamboo for a privacy screen.
 This is one of the most common reasons why people plant bamboo.
 Many varieties of bamboo grow very quickly and get very tall and bushy, like a hedge.
 Some even grow up to 50 or 60 feet high, tall enough to provide privacy in your upstairs in windows.

 Are you going for a Japanese garden look, or just something tropical?
-Do you want an eye-catching centerpiece with unique character in the middle of your garden?
-Or just a some accents alongside an already established landscape?
+Do you want an eye-catching centerpiece with unique characteristics in the middle of your garden?
+Or just some accents alongside an already-established landscape?
 Bamboo could accomplish any of these things.

 If your property is spacious, bamboo could be just the thing to fill some of that empty space and cover it quickly with greenery.
 Do you want to hear thick canes knocking in the window, or just the light rustle of leaves?
 If you have sloping land or waterways, bamboo’s complex roots are also ideal for erosion control.